Magufuli wins re-election in Tanzania, says electoral commission

-Magufuli got 12.5 million votes in Wednesday’s vote, while his main challenger, Tundu Lissu of the Chadema party, got 1.9 million votes, the electoral commission said.
+Magufuli got 12.5 million votes in Wednesday’s vote, or 84%, according to a Reuters calculation, more than 10 million more votes than his main challenger, Tundu Lissu of the Chadema party, who got 1.9 million votes, the National Electoral Commission said.

-Magufuli has been seeking a second, five-year term, and has promised voters that he will boost the economy by completing ambitious infrastructure projects he started in his first term.
+In his bid for a second term, Magufuli has promised voters that he will boost the economy by completing ambitious infrastructure projects he started in his first term, such as a new hydropower dam, a rail-line and planes for the national carrier.

 Lissu has previously said that he will not accept the eventual election results.